Insights Employment & Immigration Law – what’s on the horizon?

 • large employers will be required to create equality action plans addressing gender pay gaps and to support employees through the menopause.

-• an increase in the employment tribunal limitation periods for bringing claims to six months, which is double the current three-month limit for most claims;
+• most significantly, an increase in the employment tribunal limitation periods for bringing claims to six months, double the current three-month limit for most claims;

 For those interested in learning more, we recently published a blog which provides more detail and includes our view of the proposed provisions here and here.